 The number sounds large but breaks down simply.
 382 spaces are in private garages — two per home.
 194 are in private driveways.
 That accounts for 576 spaces used exclusively by residents and never available to others.
 The remaining 107 spaces — 36 uncovered, 62 parallel street spaces, and 9 ADA — are guest and visitor parking shared across the community.
 The project exceeds city requirements (2.0 per unit required, 3.58 provided), which means less overflow onto neighborhood streets, not more.

 5885 Carpinteria Avenue is identified in the city's own Housing Element land inventory as a candidate site suitable for residential development.
 Infrastructure capacity — including traffic — was assessed as part of that analysis.
 A Transportation Impact Analysis has been prepared as part of the project application and submitted to city Public Works for review.
+Transportation impacts will be evaluated as part of the Project’s CEQA review.
 Construction traffic will be managed through a dedicated traffic management plan with designated haul routes and restricted hours.

 Construction timeline will be confirmed following project approval.
 Typical for a development of this scale in coastal California, construction would be phased over approximately two to three years following entitlement.
 Details on phasing, construction hours, and neighborhood traffic management will be established as conditions of approval with community input during the public hearing process.

 The project application was deemed complete in late December 2025.
-On April 13, 2026, the Carpinteria City Council is scheduled to approve the contract for an environmental consultant to prepare the Environmental Impact Report (EIR).
-Once that contract is approved, the EIR process will move forward under the city's oversight as lead agency.
+On April 13, 2026, the Carpinteria City Council approved the contract for an environmental consultant to prepare the Environmental Impact Report (EIR).
+With that finalized, the EIR process will move forward under the city's oversight as lead agency.

-Following completion of the EIR, the project will proceed through public hearings before the Architectural Review Board, Planning Commission, and City Council.
-The California Coastal Commission will also have jurisdiction given the coastal location.
-Community members will have formal opportunities to comment at each stage — during the EIR public comment period and at each public hearing.
+Following completion of the EIR, the project will proceed through the City public hearing process.
+Community members will have formal opportunities to comment during the EIR public comment period and the public hearing process.
 The full entitlement process is expected to take 12 to 24 months from application completeness.